SunRises-On/WeatherApp/README.md

 # WeatherApp
 GUI for the NOAA website.
 Showcasing temperatures for the next 24 hours.

 How it works is it grabs the XML document from the NOAA website, and extracts hourly temperatures.
-The temperatures are then stored in a database and a Cron Job is started every 5 minutes to regain temperatures.
+The temperatures are then stored in a database and a Cron Job is started every 5 minutes to download temperatures.
 On the frontend the temperatures are displayed in a table after logging in.

 # Security